kaiwan/device-memory-readwrite/README.md

 This could be extremely useful for driver authors, kernel developers, etc who want to peek/poke memory for prototyping purposes, learning, debug, testing, register lookups/writes and similar purposes.

-To get started, read the Wiki page (Wiki menu) and clone the git tree (from the Source menu).
+To get started, please read the "DevMem RW - Usage with Examples" PDF document, clone the git tree and get to it!